Alive, She Cried

 Alive, She Cried is the second official live album by the American rock band the Doors, released in October 1983 by Elektra Records.
-It is the follow-up to the 1970's Absolutely Live, produced by Paul A. Rothchild.
+It is the follow-up to 1970's Absolutely Live, produced by Paul A. Rothchild.
 The album's title was taken from a line in the song "When the Music's Over".

 Background

 Following a resurgence in the band's popularity due to the 1979 film, Apocalypse Now featuring "The End", and the 1980 release of the first Doors compilation album in seven years, Greatest Hits, the push was on to release more Doors' music.

 The recordings are from various concerts during the period of 1968 to 1970 including shows in Los Angeles, New York, Detroit, Boston and Copenhagen.
 Songs include "Gloria", originally a hit for Them, and an extended version of the Doors' best known song "Light My Fire".
 John Sebastian of the Lovin' Spoonful joined the band on stage to play harmonica on Willie Dixon's "Little Red Rooster".
 The album was discontinued following the 1991 release of In Concert, a double-album which included all of the songs from Alive, She Cried and Absolutely Live, as well as a few other additional live tracks.